Docs

 Understand the text trace format printed for transaction results and matcher failures

-If you are using this trace together with matcher failures, see Built-in Matchers and Helpers for predicate-based transaction search, map helpers, and out-action helpers.
+To use matcher failures together with this trace, see built-in matchers and helpers for predicate-based transaction search, map helpers, and out-action helpers.

 Decoded message bodies are hidden by default.
 To show parsed fields under transactions, run acton test --show-bodies or acton script ... --show-bodies.
 Acton prints them only when it knows the contract compiler ABI and can decode the payload completely.